-2. In order for your LegalShield Benefit II benefits to apply, Ross & Matthews, P.C., must receive a legible copy of the original ticket at least 72 hours before the original appearance date on your ticket AND you must speak to one of our attorneys so they will know how you want to handle your ticket.
+2. In order for your LegalShield Benefit II benefits to apply, Ross & Matthews, P.C., must receive a legible copy of the original ticket at least (5) business days prior to your original appearance date on your ticket AND you must speak to one of our attorneys so they will know how you want to handle your ticket.
 Otherwise, the attorney will not have time to make the court appearance for you, and in that event, you will need to appear for your court date.

 3. In some circumstances, the attorney may advise you to get an extension or new court date and call back.

 In Texas, tickets are divided into moving and non-moving violations.
 While both moving and non-moving violations can result in annual surcharges, only moving violations will accrue points and affect your driver record.

 Examples of non-moving violations are: no seat belt, parking tickets, expired motor vehicle inspection, and expired registration.